cap-js-community/mtx-tool/docs/service-manager/index.md

 to ensure that all bindings for the given tenant(s) are deleted except the newly created one.
 After this step has been performed, credentials are fully rotated.

 {: .warn}
 For Service Manager APIs, rate limits are in place.
 API requests for credential rotation count in addition to the regular calls to Service Manager APIs performed by your application.
-Depending on the number of tenants, it is recommended to split the tenants into batches and perform the rotation on an individual basis.
+If the request limit is a concern, you should use the `MTX_SVM_CONCURRENCY` env variable to limit concurrency.